-Students are required, with limited exceptions and regardless of graduation program, to perform satisfactorily on the following EOC assessments:
+Students are required, with limited exceptions and regardless of graduation program, to perform satisfactorily on EOC assessments in:

-- English I
+- English I,

-- English II
+- English II,

-- Algebra I
+- Algebra I,

-- Biology
+- Biology, and

-- U.S. History
+- U.S. History.

 A student who does not achieve a sufficient score will have opportunities to retake an assessment.